tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 `request_key` and `request_signature` are parsed, Issuers verify the request signature and compute a response as follows:

-1. Check that `request_key` is a valid ECDSA public key.
+1. Check that `request_key` is a valid public key.
 If this fails, abort.
 1. Verify `request_signature` over the contents of the request, excluding the signature itself, using `request_key`.
 If signature verification fails, abort.
 1. Blind `request_key` by Issuer Origin Secret, `sk_origin`, yielding an index key.